rusyasoft/rusyasoft.github.io/_posts/2018-12-10-book-building-microservices.md

 ![NoImage](https://covers.oreillystatic.com/images/0636920033158/lrg.jpg)

+## What Makes a Good Service?

+The author emphasizes the terms most of us heard many times "Loose Coupling" and "High Cohesion".
+Me personally heard this terms since very very beginning of my programming career (which goes back to B.C).
+But one going to understand the real meaning of these words after long sufferings.

+### Loose Coupling

+When services are loosely coupled, a change to one service should not require a change to another service.
+The main purpose of introducing MSA is exactly about making the system loosely coupled.
+Where the developer must be able to make a change to one service and deploy it, without needing to change any other part of the system.
+The author describes details of the loosely coupling problem in Chapter 4(Integration) with good examples and ways.

+### High Cohesion

+All the related behaviors must sit together, and unrelated behaviors to sit elswhere.
+When new changes to the behavior should be applied then we should able to change in one place and deploy.
+Making changes in lots of different places is slower and error prone.
+It also may cause the safe deployment problems.
+Because changed behaviors must be deployed togethere at once, otherwise it may cause a big chaose of inconsistency.

 ### Technical Dept

 If we need to make a choice to cut a few corners to get some urgent features out, then it creates a **technical dept**, It might have a short-term benefit but a long-term cost.
 Technical dept must be considered just like dept in the real world.
 It has an ongoing cost, and is something we want to pay down.